MichaelTrestman/kubes4noobs/tut.md

 ### Outline:

 1. The Kubernetes philosophy: a conceptual introduction
-2. Getting a Handle on Kubernetes: setting up our tools
+2. Getting a handle on Kubernetes: setting up our tools
    1. Set up your Google cloud
    2. Set up kubectl
 3. Cloud Operations with Kubernetes